Geoalert/mapflow-docs-en/docs_api/processing_api.rst

 //Name of the project
 //Arbitrary description of this project.
-Optional

-Response: the newly created project
+Response: the newly created project.

 Delete project
 """"""""""""""